 In addition to services offered by the Center for Academic Enhancement, academic support specific to nursing topics is available.
-Students should visit NEB 201 or email the Academic Success Coordinator to arrange for an appointment with the academic support professional as early in the semester as possible for assistance.
+Students should contact the Student Success Counselor to arrange for an appointment as early in the semester as possible for assistance.